NGMLGroup/NGMLGroup.github.io/_news/preprint_corel.md

 published: true
 ---

-The new paper "*Relational Conformal Prediction for Correlated Time Seriesg*" by **Andrea Cini** and co-authors is out!
+The new paper "*Relational Conformal Prediction for Correlated Time Series*" by **Andrea Cini** and co-authors is out!

 <!--more-->